ShirleyGxd/EEVRSR/README.md

 ## Model
 The trained models are stored in final_model.
 1. The EEVRSR_all stores the trained model of the whole EEVRSR net.
-2. The EEVRSR_derain_only stores the model of only the derain sub-net.
+2. The EEVRSR_derain_only stores the model of only the de-raining sub-net.

 ## Data
 Some testing data is stored in the test_data.